 In her brilliant book, I Didn’t Do the Thing Today, Madeline Dore writes: “We live in this day, after all, not in the one we’re waiting for.”
-My goal in all my work — I’m a college teacher, a coach, and a yogi — is to fully live in each day, grateful that it exists and open to what opportunities it might bring.
+My goal in all my work — I’m a college teacher, faculty developer, coach, and yogi — is to fully live in each day, grateful that it exists and open to what opportunities it might bring.

 The values that infuse my work spring from the realization that each of us, as decidedly social beings, yearn for connections…